Carbon Capture, Utilization, and Storage

 Program description

 The online CCUS certificate program is designed specifically for those wishing to strengthen their skills and deepen their knowledge base on Carbon Capture, Utilization, and Storage.
-Students can take the prescribed three courses to gain a Graduate Certificate in CCUS.
+Students can take the prescribed three courses to gain a graduate certificate in CCUS.
 All four courses can also be taken to count towards a graduate degree.
-The courses are online, of 8-week duration, and fully asynchronous.
+The courses are online, of eight-week duration, and fully asynchronous.

 Participants in this program can expect to: